Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-prestige-classes.md

 The following are class features of the guardian paramount prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** A guardian paramount is proficient with all simple and martial weapons, all armor, and shields.
+A guardian paramount is proficient with all simple and martial weapons, all armor, and shields.

+### Bonus Feats
-**Bonus Feats:** The guardian paramount gets a bonus feat at 1st level and an additional bonus feat every three levels thereafter.
+The guardian paramount gets a bonus feat at 1st level and an additional bonus feat every three levels thereafter.
 These bonus feats must be selected from the following list: Bulwark of Defense, Combat Archery, Damage Reduction, Dexterous Fortitude, Dexterous Will,